Which Pollutants Are Dangerous?

 While all pollutants in the atmosphere cause harm to the planet, there are some that are more dangerous than others.
 The more dangerous air pollutants are:

-Sulphur Dioxide – high concentrations can result in breathing impairment for asthmatics who are active outdoors.
+Sulphur Dioxide – high concentrations can result in breathing impairment for asthmatics that are active outdoors.
 As can be seen from the graph below, levels have been consistently low in Ireland since 2002, with a slight downward trend.
 This trend is reflective in the shift in fuel choice across Ireland in both the residential heating sector and the energy production sector.
-This shift has been from sulphur containing bituminous coal to those fuels which are low in SO2 production, such as natural gas (EPA, 2013).
+This shift has been from sulphur containing bituminous coal to those fuels which are low in SO2 production, such as natural gas.

 Ozone at ground level - exposure to this can irritate breathing, decrease lung function, inflame airways and worsen lung conditions such as asthma.
 It can also affect crops and other vegetation and even buildings.